 NOTE: Go to “9 smart connectivity systems for multifamily housing communities” to learn about Boingo, Brilliant, Carson Living, CommunityConnect by RealPage, Dwelo, Latch, PointCentral, SmartRent, and Xfinity Communities.

-CONNECTIVITY – THE BACKBONE OF THE SMART APARTMENT SYSTEM
+CONNECTIVITY – THE BACKBONE OF THE SMART RENTAL UNIT SYSTEM

 The backbone of any smart home technology system is a community-wide high-speed internet access network with ubiquitous Wi-Fi connectivity.
 New development is embracing bulk-managed Wi-Fi network installations.
 Historically, market-rate and luxury multifamily communities executed communications service agreements with traditional phone and cable television service providers to deliver and market video and high-speed internet access (HSIA) directly to multifamily residents, says Pye.